slo1958/sl-xj-lib-data/README.md

 In the unlikely case someone finds a bug ;), please use github to report the issue.

-- About series and tables
-- Description of source tree
+## About Xojo version

-About Xojo version: tested with Xojo 2024 release 4.1 on Mac.
+Tested with Xojo 2025 release 2.1 on Mac.